 The purpose of exposition

-There are many secrets to writing great exposition in a screenplay, but they all rely on its main function.
+There are many secrets to writing great exposition in a screenplay.
+But they all rely on its main function.
 The purpose of exposition is to reveal details around the circumstances that surround a film’s narrative.
 This can be character traits, motivations, background information or themes that all allow the audience to further comprehend the central narrative of a film.

 Expository "info dumps" often get a bad rep when they aren't used well.
 But it can be a necessary component for a film to function.
 Using the right tools gives exposition meaning.
-In this video, Thomas Flight constructs an argument for its use despite poor uses in cinema.

 So how exactly do filmmakers implement this information naturally into a film while keeping the narrative engaging?
 The first way is through visuals — using what we see instead of what we hear.